Seattle Certified Nursing Assistant Schools

 Renton Technical College

 Renton Technical College offers certificate and degree programs, as well as general education development courses and apprenticeships.
-Many of the Renton Technical College's students attend for workforce training.
+Many of Renton Technical College's students attend for workforce training.

-The nursing assistant program at Renton Technical College is a 15-credit program that involves ten weeks of daytime classes.
+The nursing assistant program at Renton Technical College is a 10-credit program that involves five weeks of daytime classes.
 Students develop basic nursing skills and learn to care for patients of all ages.
 They also take courses in HIV/AIDS, health insurance portability and accountability (HIPAA) and patients' rights.
 In addition to coursework, students practice skills in the lab and complete clinical training at local hospitals or nursing facilities.

 Upon completion, students can take the Washington State certification exam for nursing assistants.
-This program can act as a stepping-stone towards becoming a licensed practical or registered nurse.
+This program can act as a stepping stone towards becoming a licensed practical or registered nurse.
 Applicants must be at least 16 years of age and take COMPASS tests prior to starting the program.
 Proof of good physical health, health insurance, current immunizations and criminal background check clearances are also required.

 Shoreline Community College

-Founded in 1964, Shoreline Community College offers more than 100 academic training programs designed to help students obtain education needed to meet their career goals.
+Founded in 1964, Shoreline Community College offers more than 100 academic training programs designed to help students obtain the education needed to meet their career goals.
 The college also offers transferrable programs, continuing education and online programs.

 Nursing Assistant Certified Certificate of Completion